si74/flow-api/README.md

 This is a fairly standard structure which utilized the golang http package - the server and the mux along with several handlers.
 Note the server handles context cancellations gracefully via the use of error groups.

-I also added logging that was configurable and prometheus go metrics - alongside some custom http server and flow datastore metrics.
+I also added logging that was configurable and prometheus Go metrics - alongside some custom http server and flow datastore metrics.

 2. A flow datastore and aggregation package

-The main flow datastore structure utilized a thread-safe map of flow tuple identifier to a flowList structure.
+The main flow datastore structure utilized a thread-safe mapping of flow tuple identifiers to flowList structures.
 The flow tuple identifier consists of three values - the src app, the dst app, and the vpc ID.
-This map is acceptable if there is a limited subset of src, dst, and vpc options; however, if this were to be IP addresses instead of apps - for example - this would not be the ideal structure.
+This map is acceptable if there is a limited subset of src, dst, and vpc options; however, if this were to be IP addresses instead of apps, there would be a significantly larger subset of identifiers and a map would not be ideal.

 I debated the structure of the flowList quite a bit and elected to create a generic interface that would enable me to easily swap out implementations if I wanted to pursue more efficient structures.

 - The first implementation - flowlistV1 - was a simple unordered doubly linked list of flow data points.
 While this made insertion quite fast, it made data aggregation significantly more time-intensive as it required full iteration through the entire list of flows (O(N)).

-# Limitations and Next-Steps
+## Limitations and Next-Steps

 1. Datastore:
 - The first thing I would look into is further optimizing the flow datastore.
 - Improved flowList - ordered linked list
 - Is there lock contention using a map?
 - Move away from using map entirely and use some kind of in-memory time series database - best way to store multi-dimensional data.
+// TODO(sneha): Figure this out
 - Move from a single service to a series of microservices and a more distributed architecture
     - use some kind of 3rd party queue like kafka in between whatever is sampling network flows and our internal memory store to buffer and handle flow requests.
 Either an in-memory buffer queue or external one to handle burstiness.